kimbring2/AlphaStar_Implementation/pseudocode/README.md

-Deprecated.
+Code of this page is deprecated for a while.
 Please use a code of first page.

 # Pseudocode of AlphaStar
 I am adding the necessary code for running AlphaStar based on psuedocode of DeepMind paper